Monday, March 09, 2015

 As a "stronger brother" in this regard, I should instead be looking at the following passages:"Let not the one who eats despise the one who abstains. . ." v.3a". . .but rather decide never to put a stumbling block or hindrance in the way of a brother." v.13b"For if your brother is grieved by what you eat, you are no longer walking in love By what you eat, do not destroy the one for whom Christ died." v.15"It is not good to eat meat or drink wine or do anything that causes your brother to stumble." v.21

-Do such texts mean that I should totally abstain from seeing the movie "Contraband" this weekend?
+Do such texts mean that I should totally abstain from seeing the next "Avengers" movie when it releases?
 Not necessarily.
 At the same time, it probably means I should keep quiet about it around certain folks out of deference for their convictions.
 OF course, they have their responsibilities as well.
 But I'm not responsible to fulfill my weaker brother's responsibilities.
 I'm responsible to fulfill mine.

 The same is true for any other debatable issue.
 My denomination, for example, has, on the whole, very strong convictions about alcohol consumption . . .convictions that I share to a large extent.
 So when it comes to beer, I switch teams.
 I'm no longer a "strong" brother.
 Now, I'm a "weaker" one.
 And within our churches, I’ve noticed a strange phenomenon: almost anytime a debatable issue divides the strong and weak, the weak come out on top in the form of additional rules.
 The strong are often warned against causing others to stumble.
 The weak are rarely called out for judging their stronger brothers.